tools-study/journal/drafts/draft_42.md

 ### 6.5 DNA Decision Trees and Molecular Classifiers

-Zhang, Li, and colleagues published an interpretable molecular decision-making system in Nature Communications in 2025, demonstrating that classification rules could be modularly embedded into DNA strand displacement reaction cascades organized as decision trees.
+Liu and colleagues published an interpretable molecular decision-making system in Nature Communications in 2025, demonstrating that classification rules could be modularly embedded into DNA strand displacement reaction cascades organized as decision trees.
 The system supports cascaded networks exceeding 10 layers, parallel computation of 13 decision trees in a Random Forest classifier involving 333 distinct DNA strands, and multimode operation (linear/nonlinear, binary/multi-class).
-When coupled with a DNA-methylation sensing module, the system translated biomarker profiles into molecular instructions for tree traversal, enabling accurate disease subtype classification directly from biological inputs (Zhang et al., 2025).
+When coupled with a DNA-methylation sensing module, the system translated biomarker profiles into molecular instructions for tree traversal, enabling accurate disease subtype classification directly from biological inputs (Liu et al., 2025).

 Complementarily, a spatially localized DNA integrated circuits classifier was constructed on two-dimensional DNA origami, using the origami as a framework with localized processing modules that execute arithmetic operations for efficient linear classification of complex molecular patterns for cancer diagnosis (Li et al., 2024).

 ### 6.6 Heat-Rechargeable DNA Circuits

 A fundamental limitation of DNA strand displacement computing is that reactions are thermodynamically irreversible — once a computation is performed, the circuit reaches equilibrium and cannot compute again without resynthesizing all components.
-Dalchau, Hernandez, and colleagues, publishing in Nature in 2025, demonstrated that heat can restore enzyme-free DNA circuits from equilibrium to out-of-equilibrium states, enabling complex logic operations and neural networks to perform multiple computations.
+Song, Hernandez, and colleagues, publishing in Nature in 2025, demonstrated that heat can restore enzyme-free DNA circuits from equilibrium to out-of-equilibrium states, enabling complex logic operations and neural networks to perform multiple computations.
 During heating, nucleic acids with strong secondary structures reach kinetically trapped states, providing energy for subsequent computation upon cooling.
-The system demonstrated at least 16 rounds of computation with varying sequential inputs, using circuits with more than 200 distinct molecular species — establishing a universal energy source for molecular machines (Dalchau et al., 2025).
+The system demonstrated at least 16 rounds of computation with varying sequential inputs, using circuits with more than 200 distinct molecular species — establishing a universal energy source for molecular machines (Song et al., 2025).

 ### 6.7 Information-Theoretic Frameworks